Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 How do you make a brand mascot talk?

-To make a brand mascot talk, you need three components: a rigged 2D character built in Rive with mouth shapes for lip sync, a voice AI provider like ElevenLabs or OpenAI for speech generation, and an avatar SDK like MascotBot that connects audio to real-time mouth animation.
+To make a brand mascot talk, you need three components: a rigged 2D character built in Rive with mouth shapes for lip sync, a voice AI provider like ElevenLabs or OpenAI for speech generation, and an avatar SDK like Mascotbot that connects audio to real-time mouth animation.
 The entire setup takes under an hour.

 How much does a custom animated mascot cost?

 Costs depend on your approach.
-If you have existing artwork, MascotBot's SDK has a free developer tier for integration.
+If you have existing artwork, Mascotbot's SDK has a free developer tier for integration.
 Professional character rigging for Rive typically costs $500 to $2,000 depending on complexity.
-MascotBot's Creator plan includes professional design assistance.
+Mascotbot's Creator plan includes professional design assistance.
 Compared to traditional mascot animation ($5,000 to $50,000 for pre-rendered video), SDK-based interactive mascots are significantly more affordable.

 Can AI create a mascot?